 4. Data collection on this website

-We only set cookies that are not technically necessary with your express consent, which you may of course revoke at any time.
+We only set cookies that are not technically necessary with your express consent.
+You can revoke your consent here at any time: Cookie settings

 Server log files

-The provider of this website and its pages automatically collects and stores information in server log files, which your browser transfers to us automatically.
-The information comprises:
+The provider of the pages automatically collects and stores information in so-called server log files, which your browser automatically transmits to us.
+These are:

 - Browser type and version